 Our goal is not only that you recover from previous traumatic experiences, but that your nervous system is able to effectively meet future challenges.
 Building your capacity to return to settled equilibrium is key.
 Because we are born without fully formed nervous systems, we are designed to acquire this skill through connection with a loving, regulated caregiver.
 With Somatic Touch, the therapist makes contact with specific areas of the body which are connected to stress responses and intentionally invites this healing co-regulation.
 Our nervous system neuroplasticity allows this capacity to develop, regardless of our actual age.

 I don’t like being touched.
 Is it necessary?

 Approaching trauma from a body perspective can feel scary—after all, invasive physical contact is often the source of the problem!
 While the Somatic Touch techniques are done over clothing and are designed to feel supportive, it is more important that you feel safe and in control.
 It is not unusual that we spend a session or two simply increasing and decreasing the physical space between us, not making actual contact, to allow you to notice what it feels like to have boundaries and to have those boundaries respected.
 Self-touch is another method we can use to build your capacity to tolerate physical connection.

 What results may I expect from this work?

 As bound trauma energy is released, your nervous system’s capacity (ability to organically and effortlessly manage stressors) increases.
-Energy that was being siphoned off to simply manage your symptoms is now newly available for other body processes.
-Clients report a sense of inner balance, increased resiliency and resourcefulness, a heightened sense of vitality, and a new capacity to more fully connect with others.
+Energy that was being siphoned off to simply manage your symptoms is now newly available for use by other body processes.
+Clients have reported improved digestion, fear and anxiety reduction, an increased sense of physical and emotional balance, expanded resiliency and resourcefulness, a heightened sense of vitality, and a new capacity to more easily connect with and interact with others.

 How can you do Somatic Touch sessions over the internet?